cbarb005/rshell/README.md

 If not a valid command, `perror` will return a message, but continue, even in a compound statement like `ls && pwdd && echo hello` and echo anyways.
+Similarly, a statement like ```pwd && && && && && && ls``` will also run both anyways, despite the missing arguments in between.
+Technically, doing nothing would easily succeed anyways, but if the expectation is that it would not run, then yes, it is a bug.